-Intangible assets recognized by the Entity mainly relate to costs incurred during the evaluation phase, which are capitalized as other assets during the exploration and evaluation of the Project, and are amortized on the straight-line basis over the useful life of the concession or of the Project, whichever is lower.
+Intangible assets recognized by the Entity mainly relate to costs incurred during the evaluation phase, which are capitalized as other assets during the exploration and evaluation of the project, and are amortized on the straight-line basis over the useful life of the concession or the project, whichever is lower.

 Plans and projects for environmental control are presented within other assets.
-The expenses that are made for this concept are applied to the provision for environmental remediation and the subsequent increase to such provision is debited to the net income of the year, only if it corresponds to present obligations or to other future obligations, in the year that they are determined.
+The expenses made for this concept are applied to the provision for environmental remediation and the subsequent increase to such provision is debited to the net income of the year, only if it corresponds to present obligations or to other future obligations, in the year that they are determined.

 t.
-Intangible assets acquired in business combination - Are recognized at their fair value at the acquisition date (which is regarded as their cost).
+Intangible assets acquired in business combination - Intangible assets acquired in a business combination are recognized at their fair value at the acquisition date (which is regarded as their cost).
 Intangible assets acquired in a business combination are reported at cost less accumulated amortization and accumulated impairment losses, on the same basis as intangible assets that are acquired separately.

-In assessing value in use, the estimated cash flows future cash are discounted present value using a discount rate before tax that reflects current market valuations, the time value of money and the risks specific to the asset for which have not been adjusted future cash flows.
+In assessing value in use, estimated cash flows are discounted at present value using a discount rate before tax that reflects current market valuations, the time value of money and the risks specific to the asset for which estimates of future cash flows have not been adjusted.